Deduplication

 options?: ScheduleOptions

-): Promise<string | null> {
+): Promise<string> {

 const windowSeconds = APP_CONFIG_MERGED.scheduledActions?.deduplication?.windowSeconds ??
 5

-const entityId = payload?.entityId
+const entityId = (payload as any)?.entityId

-const entityType = payload?.entityType
+const entityType = (payload as any)?.entityType

 // Skip deduplication if:

-// - windowSeconds is 0 (disabled)
+// - windowSeconds is 0 or negative (disabled)

-// - No entityId in payload
+// - No entityId in payload (can't deduplicate)

-// - This is a recurring action
+// - This is a recurring action (recurring actions don't deduplicate)

 const shouldDeduplicate = windowSeconds > 0 && entityId && !options?.recurringInterval